adityavsarkar19/Hotels-Decision-Support-and-Sentimental-Analysis/README.md

 ### Geocode Tagging
 Using the hotel name and address data available on TripAdvisor, we have forward searched approximate geocodes [Longitude, Latitude] through [Mapbox's API](https://www.mapbox.com/).

+### Sentiment Visualization
+'pip install plotly' to run the code